What Is MS?

-Primary-progressive multiple sclerosis (PP-MS) is characterized by steady worsening of neurologic functioning, without any relapses or remissions.
-There may be occasional plateaus, but overall the progression of the disability is continuous.
+Primary-progressive multiple sclerosis (PP-MS, PPMS) is characterized by steady worsening of neurologic functioning, without any relapses or remissions.
+There may be occasional plateaus, but overall, the progression of the disability is continuous.
 This form of MS occurs equally in men and women, and the age of onset is about 10 years later than in relapsing-remitting MS.

 Secondary-Progressive (SP) MS

-Secondary-progressive multiple sclerosis (SP-MS) is a form of MS that follows relapsing-remitting MS. The majority of people diagnosed with RR-MS will eventually transition to having SP-MS. After a period of relapses (also called attacks, or exacerbations) and remissions the disease will start to progress steadily.
+Secondary-progressive multiple sclerosis (SP-MS, SPMS) is a form of MS that follows relapsing-remitting MS. Most people diagnosed with RR-MS will eventually transition to having SP-MS. After a period of relapses (also called attacks, or exacerbations) and remissions the disease will start to progress steadily.
 People with SP-MS may or may not experience remissions.

 Progressive-Relapsing (PR) MS

-Progressive-relapsing multiple sclerosis (PR-MS) is the least common form of MS, occurring in about 5% of MS patients.
+Progressive-relapsing multiple sclerosis (PR-MS, PRMS) is the least common form of MS, occurring in about 5% of MS patients.
 People with PR-MS experience steady disease progression and worsening neurological function as seen in primary-progressive multiple sclerosis (PP-MS), along with occasional relapses like people with relapsing-remitting multiple sclerosis (RR-MS).

-Symptoms of multiple sclerosis may be single or multiple and may range from mild to severe in intensity and from short to long in duration.
+Symptoms of multiple sclerosis may be single or multiple.
+They may range from mild to severe in intensity.
+They may also be long-term or short-term in duration.

 List of MS Symptoms